ChristopherBrum/RB101-launch_school/small_programs/lesson_2/notes-lesson2/notes-lesson2.md

         - Visualizing the way information will flow through a program also helps us develop a better overview of the programs architecture and how to build the most efficient and bug free program.
     - Where does pseudo-code fit in with flowcharts?
         - Because flowcharts give us a visual way of seeing how a programs structure process information we will have a more clear understanding of how to put that into pseudo-code and, eventually, into programming code.

+PRECEDENCE
+  Textbook
+    - The meaning of an expression in Ruby is determined by what is called operator precedence.
+It’s a set of rules that dictate how Ruby determines what operands each operator takes.
+    - Another way to think of precedence is that it controls the order of evaluation.
+Operations involving operators with high precedence get evaluated before operations involving low precedence.
+When two operations involve operators of the same precedence, the operations occur left-to-right (or right-to-left in some cases).
+However, thinking of precedence in this way can sometimes lead to unexpected results when using the || and && short-circuit operators or the ternary operator (a ? b : c).
+It's safer to think of precedence as the mechanism used by Ruby to determine which operands get passed to each operator.
+    - An operator that has higher precedence than another is said to bind more tightly to its operands.
+In the expression 3 + 5 * 7, the * operator binds more tightly to its operands, 5 and 7, than does the + operator.
+Thus, + binds to 3 and the return value of 5 * 7 instead of 3 and 5.
+    - From time to time, you may hear or read somebody saying that precedence determines the order in which expressions get evaluated.
+The evaluation process is more complicated than just determining what gets evaluated first, though.
+In fact, precedence in Ruby is only part of the story; the other parts are either left-to-right evaluation, right-to-left evaluation, short-circuiting, and ternary expressions.
+    - As it turns out, blocks have the lowest precedence of all operators.
+But between the two, { } has slightly higher precedence than do...end.
+This has an effect on which method call the block gets passed to.
+That's why we get the unexpected result.
+    - How exactly did we get #<Enumerator: [1, 2, 3]:map>?
+With do...end being the “weakest” of all the operators, array.map gets bound to p, which first invokes array.map, returning an Enumerator object.
+The Enumerator is then passed to p, along with the block. p prints the Enumerator, but doesn't do anything with the block.

+  Notes
+    - What does order precedence mean?
+        - Precedence refers to the priority with which operators are executed.
+        - For example a * operator has a higher precedence than a + operator, meaning it takes a higher priority and with be executed before a + operator.
+    - How can you ensure an expression executes in the order you desire?
+        - Using parenthesis is a great way to ensure the desired pattern of operator execution.
+    - What does the term **bind** refer to in relation to precedence?
+        - Bind is referring to the values attached to either side of an operator.
+        - When the operation is simple, like 3 + 8, there's not much confusion.
+There's only one possible value the operator can bind to on either side of itself, in which to evaluate.
+        - But it becomes more complicated with multiple operators.
+        - 8 + 7 / 5 ≥ 9 * 8 || true
+        - The above situation will not be executed left to right because there are varying levels of precedence.
+For example the || logical or operator cannot bind to any value on the left until all of the operators are evaluated according to their precedence.
+        - Basically bind is what an operator must do to a value on each side of itself before it can execute.
+    - Besides deciding what gets evaluated first, what else does precedence determine?
+        - Precedence also decides the direction in which an expression is evaluated.
+        - For example: left-right evaluation, right-left evaluation, short circuiting, and ternary expressions.
+    - When does right-to-left evaluation occur?
+        - If an expression that has 2 operators in it and the operator on the right has a higher precedence than the one on the left the expression on the right will be evaluated and then the one on the left.
+        - Additionally making multiple assignments at once will execute right-to-left:
+        - a = b = c = 10
+        - As well a multiple modifiers:
+        - puts a if a == b if a == c
+        - These are not good practice in ruby and should be avoided.
+    - Why are ternary operators common places of confusion when it comes to precedence?
+        - Ternary operators can be confusing because they are 'short-circuiting' operators.
+Meaning that depending on whether the condition is met or not will determine which of the code will be executed.
+        - With ||, && and ?: expressions as soon as the condition is met the expression is returned.
+    - How do blocks fit in order precedence?
+        - do/end blocks have a different precedence than { } blocks do.
+The { } block has a higher precedence than the do/end block.
+            - For example, the **parenthesis** in the following code should illuminate how the { } block has a higher precedence to array.map than array.map does to p.
+            - And the do/end block has a lower precedence to arr.map than arr.map does to p.

+            array = [1, 2, 3]

+            p(array.map) do |num|
+                num + 1
+            end

+            #  => <Enumerator: [1, 2, 3]:map>

+            p(array.map { |num| num + 1 })

+            #  => [2, 3, 4]

+    - What does the #tap method do?
+        - The #tap method allows you to 'tap into' a method or method chain and print the return value at that point in the method/chain.
+        - It's a useful debugging tool.
+    - When in doubt about the precedence rules what should you do?
+        - Using parenthesis will allow you to have complete control of the order of execution.